Walid-khaled/Stabilization-of-Artificial-Satellite/README.md

 ## Stabilization-of-Artificial-Satellite
-In this repository, Multidimensional Kalman Filter and sensor fusion are implemented to predict the trajectories for constant velocity model.
-Data is extracted from GPS and Accelerometer using mobile phone.
+In this repository, PD control is applied to stabilize the satellite on the desired orbit.
 It is a solution of Assignment1 in Fundamentals of Robot Control course for ROCV master's program at Innopolis University.

 ---
 ### Task description